 The next day, with our new rack in place, we returned to collect our bikes and once again I had to walk past Elly.
 I wasn’t about to leave her behind this time!
 So I arranged to take a test ride.
 She was perfect.
 As always, Joe also took a spin to put her to the test.
 He didn’t have a single complaint.

-Now, 100 miles later, I am happy to report that I still love her as much as I did the first day.
+After owning her for a month, I am happy to report that I still love her as much as I did the first day.
 She is lighter than my Street 650, owing to the aluminum frame.
 The battery slides neatly under the rat trap and is stickered in the same smart blue to blend into the frame, nicely concealing your power source.

 She has four levels of assist, integrated front and rear dynamo lights, front suspension fork, and hydraulic disc brakes.
 With Fat Frank Schwalbe tires and a spring mounted saddle, Elly offers an extremely comfortable ride.
 Even the handlebar tape is easy on the hands, as I found out yesterday when I forgot my cycling gloves.